 The Advantages of Listening

-When it comes to learning any new language, the advantages of listening cannot be underestimated.
+When it comes to learning any new language, the advantages of listening should not be underestimated.
 In fact, experts agree that this could be one of the first, most important steps.
 If you want to really learn German pronunciation, or learn German phrases this silent phase, while it may seem a little strange, is actually imperative!

 To illustrate this, remember that learning a second language, can be likened to first language acquisition in terms of how babies and toddlers spend much of their first two years listening and interpreting all the nuances of the native language that they are surrounded by before they start to speak properly.